krishxmatta/krishxmatta.dev/content/site.md

 [Hugo](https://gohugo.io/) is used as a static site generator to easily maintain fine-grained control over the site without having to directly manage its HTML.
 All content on the website originates as an Org file created in Emacs, as it is my preferred editor.
 All posts in their Org form are available in the [content-org](https://github.com/krishxmatta/krishxmatta.dev/tree/main/content-org) folder found in the site repository.
 The [ox-hugo](https://ox-hugo.scripter.co/) Emacs package is then used to convert Org files to Hugo-compatible Markdown.
 Once this Markdown is pushed to the main repository, a GitHub Action automatically deploys the site to [krishxmatta.dev](https://krishxmatta.dev).

-I originally had hoped to use a Lisp-based static site generator such as [Haunt](https://dthompson.us/projects/haunt.html), but such tools proved to be cumbersome and impractical for use---hence, my current choice of Hugo.
+I originally had hoped to use a Lisp-based static site generator such as [Haunt](https://dthompson.us/projects/haunt.html), but such tools proved to be cumbersome---hence, my current choice of Hugo.
 This selection is subject to change, however.

 ### Design {#design}